edvin/tornadofx-guide/part1/11_Editing_Models_and_Validation.md

 ### ValidationTrigger

-By default validation will happen when the input value changes.
+By default, validation will happen when the input value changes.
 The input value is always an `ObservableValue<T>`, and the default trigger simply listens for changes.
-You can however choose
-to validate when the input field looses focus, or when a save button is clicked for instance.
+You can however choose to validate when the input field looses focus, or when a save button is clicked for instance.
 The following ValidationTriggers can be configured for each validator:

 * `OnChange` - Validate when input value changes, optionally after a given delay in milliseconds
 * `OnBlur` - Validate when the input field looses focus